Electrician Chicago IL | 24 Hour Licensed Residential MCC Electric

 Kirchhoff’s Current Law is the driving force behind this RCCB circuit.
 According to this law, the incoming current in any circuit should be equal to the outgoing current.
 In RCCB, whenever a difference in the incoming and outgoing current is recorded, the residual current switches off the entire circuit.

-To manage the equality of flowing current, the circuit measures the current at both the terminals every instant.
+To manage the equality of flowing current, the circuit measures the current at both terminals every instant.
 Thus making it possible for the circuit to work.

 Also Check: Best Chicago Electrician